-- Logs that contain a but no b:
+- Logs that contain a but do not contain b:

-- Those in all the logs that contain no a:
+- All the logs that do not contain a:

-- Query the logs that contain a and b, but no c:
+- Query the logs that contain a and b, but do not contain c:

 - Logs that contain a or b and must contain c:

-- Logs that contain a or b, but no c:
+- Logs that contain a or b, but do not contain c:

-- Logs that contain a and b and may contain c:
+- Logs that contain a and b and might contain c: